Code-krafter22/BioSeqAligner/README.md

-## R Markdown
+# **Introduction**
+*Effortlessly analyze DNA sequences using R*

-## **Introduction**
+## **Overview**

 BioSeqAligner is a R package designed for DNA sequence analysis.
-It includes functions for motif detection, sequence alignment visualization, reverse complement calculation, DNA-to-RNA transcription, and GC content calculation.
+Whether you're a bioinformatician, researcher, or student, this package provides intuitive functions for for motif detection, sequence alignment visualization, reverse complement calculation, DNA-to-RNA transcription, and GC content calculation.
+It simplifies essential function for manipulating and analyzing DNA sequences.

+## **Key Features**

+-   🔍 Motif Finder: Identify all occurrences of a motif in a DNA sequence.
+-   🧬 Reverse Complement: Generate the reverse complement of a sequence.
+-   🧪 DNA to RNA Transcription: Convert DNA sequences to RNA by replacing thymine (T) with uracil (U).
+-   📊 GC Content Calculator: Calculate the percentage of guanine (G) and cytosine (C) in your DNA sequence using S3 objects.
+-   📈 Dot Plot Visualization: Create dot plots to visualize sequence alignments.

 ## **Installation**

-For local or GitHub installations: devtools::install\_github(“Code-krafter22/BioSeqAligner”)
+#### **For Github**

+You can install this package directly from github

+-   devtools::install_github(“Code-krafter22/BioSeqAligner”)

-library(BioSeqAligner)
+-   library(BioSeqAligner)

 ## **Packages required**